-1. Obtain documentation for all expenditures made during the year for material and supplies exceeding \$30,000, and public works exceeding \$250,000.
+1. Obtain documentation for all expenditures made during the year for material and supplies exceeding \$60,000, and public works exceeding \$250,000.
 Compare the documentation for these expenditures to Louisiana Revised Statute (R.S.)
 39:1551-39:1755 (the state procurement code) or R.S.
 38:2211-2296 (the public bid law), or the regulations of the Division of Administration and the State Purchasing Office, whichever is applicable; and report whether the expenditures were made in accordance with these laws.

-Expenditures made during the year which exceeded \$30,000 for materials and supplies were made in accordance with the public bid law.
-There were no expenditures exceeding \$250,000 for public works.
+There were no expenditures made during the year exceeding \$60,000 for materials and supplies, or \$250,000 for public works.